Neby-Services/backend/test/TEST_README.md

    ```bash
    docker exec -it test bash
    ```
 2. Within the container, you can run the tests you're interested in.
-For example, if your tests have the following structure TEST(suite_name, test_name):

-3. Within the container, you can run the tests you're interested in.
 For example, if your tests have the following structure `TEST(suite_name, test_name)`:
    - change to the test directory:
    ```bash
    cd test